Thinking of investing in cryptocurrencies like Bitcoin? There are two things you need to familiarize yourself with: HODL and crypto wallets.

 Is a Cryptocurrency Wallet Absolutely Necessary?

-Rather than getting a cryptocurrency wallet, some people have asked me why they can't just store their crypto in the account they set up on the exchange.
+Rather than getting a cryptocurrency wallet, some people ask why they can't just store their crypto in the account they set up on the exchange.
+The story of a former Bitcoin exchange, known as Mt.
+Gox, is why.

 By 2014 it was handling 70% of all Bitcoin transactions worldwide.